Natural0rder/mdb-search-playground/README.md

 ])
 ```

-### Q7: Hotels within a 1KM circle from Roma center with a fuzzy autocompletion on hotel names
+### Q7: Hotels within a 1KM radius circle from Roma center with a fuzzy autocompletion on hotel names

 Replace [word] by your fuzzy autocomplete input.